 One bright side of the 1966 flood of the Arno is that the art curators and librarians of Florence put their heads together to find the best ways to restore anything that wasn’t completely lost in the disaster.
 New historical preservation techniques they learned are still being used today.
 Even though external hard drives or cloud storage didn’t exist at the time of the worst natural disaster to ever hit Florence, they were able to salvage some of their heritage and put that caution into creating disaster recovery plans for the future.

-Thankfully, we live in an age of digitizing services like those offered by Anderson Archival.
-For document processing and digitization services that focus on your passion for your collection, call us at 314.259.1900 or email us at firstname.lastname@example.org.
+Thankfully, we live in an age of digitizing services.
+For document processing and digitization services that focus on your passion for your collection, call Anderson Archival at 314.259.1900 or email us at email@example.com.